sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 ### Allow Implementation-defined Behavior

 Implementation-defined behavior is equivalent to [unspecified behavior](https://en.wikipedia.org/wiki/Unspecified_behavior), which may vary on different implementations of a programming language.
 Csmith designers believe it is unrealistic to "retain a single interpretation across all possible choices of implementation-defined behaviors".
-They allow Csmith to give different outputs when compilers have implementation-defined behavior of
+They allow Csmith to give different outputs when compilers have implementation-defined behavior of:

 1. the widths and representations of integers.
 2. behavior when casting to a signed integer type when the value cannot be represented in an object of the target type.